codership/galera/Docs_tommi/python3/source/dealingwithmultimasterconflicts.rst

    pair: Parameters; wsrep_local_cert_failures

-You can log cluster wide conflicts by using the ``wsrep_debug`` variable, which will log these conlicts and plenty of other information.
+You can log cluster wide conflicts by using the ``wsrep_debug`` variable, which will log these conflicts and plenty of other information.
 You can also monitor the parameters below:

 - ``wsrep_local_bf_aborts``